 I came across Golde on a search for matcha powder during lockdown in March.
 I had seen how easy it was to make drinks at home using Golde’s powders, so I decided to order the Pure Matcha powder and the Superfood Latte Sampler, which comes with original turmeric, cacao turmeric, and matcha turmeric mixes.
 At first, I felt a little silly purchasing turmeric latte mixes as I have a huge stash of turmeric powder at home (my mom uses it in a lot of her cooking, so it’s a household staple for me now), but once I added the mixes to my espresso and topped with milk, I decided that I regret nothing.
 The cacao turmeric mix is my favorite and almost tastes like a dirty chai latte when added to my coffee and oat milk.

 And, fun fact: Golde is one of the recipients of Glossier’s Grant Initiative for Black-Owned Beauty Businesses.
 How incredible is that?!
 I can’t wait to see the brand grow over the next couple of years.
+Merchant services allow businesses to accept a wide range of payment methods, including credit cards, debit cards, mobile payments, and online transactions.
+Explore the scalable solutions provided by the Top 20 Merchant Services for small business.

 Naked Bar Soap Co.